hibernate/hibernate-infra/README.md

 The jenkins puppet module and relative dependecies are included as submodules of the current project.

-## Example using EC2
+## Example using AWS
-Assuming you have set up the ec2-tools-api:
+Only applies to start a CI instance on Amazon Web Services's EC2; assuming you have set up the ec2-tools-api:

 1. Clone the project or download the cloud-config-puppet-master.txt file: